digitalexpl0it/NakenChatClient/README.md

 ## Troubleshooting

+- If you enter an invalid server/hostname or port, you will see a red toast popup with an error message and the client will not show as connected.
-### Connection Issues
+- Connection Issues
   - Ensure the Naken Chat server is running on the correct port
   - Check firewall settings
   - Verify the proxy server is running on port 7666

 ### Browser Compatibility
 - Modern browsers with WebSocket support required